-The PIU Executive Director
+The JPIU Executive Director

-Bid Evaluation Committees are established by the PIU executive director for small procurement (less than \$100,000 equivalent) and by Tender Committee for larger procurement.
-A separate Bid Evaluation Committee is set up for any specific procurement by order of the PIU executive director.
-Notification of contract awards is made on behalf of the PIU executive director.
-Contracts are signed by the PIU executive director or to whom these authorities are delegated.
-The Bid Evaluation Committee should include Project staff members and specialists with competence related to the goods, works, and consulting services to be procured.
+Bid Evaluation Committees are established by the JPIU executive director for small procurement (less than \$100,000 equivalent) and by Tender Committee for larger procurement.
+Notification of contract awards is made on behalf of the JPIU executive director.
+Contracts are signed by the JPIU executive director or to whom these authorities are delegated.
+The Bid Evaluation Committee should include Project staff members and specialists with competence related to the works, and consulting services to be procured.